29 ESL Conversation Topics Adult Students Really Enjoy

 - Have you ever slept in a strange place that was not a bed?

-Everybody loves music and most people feel very strong emotions towards it—especially when it comes to the music that they love (or hate) most.
+Everybody loves music and most people feel very strong emotions toward it—especially when it comes to the music that they love (or hate) most.
 Some simple questions to ask could be:

 - What types of music do you like/dislike?